baites/baites.github.io/_posts/2022-07-25-tuning-systems-are-homogeneous-spaces.md

 ## Introduction

 In this blog, I discuss the necessary tools to understand the structure of a tuning system from its action group.
-The beauty is that the mathematical device I am using is of the fundamental theorems of abstract algebra: the theorem that proves transitive actions are homogeneous spaces.
+The beauty is that the mathematical device I am using is a very important theorems of abstract algebra: the theorem that proves transitive actions are homogeneous spaces.

 As usual, I provide the main argument as simply as I can make them.
 I delegate most of the details to the references.